T. Irene Sanders, Executive Director and Founder

-Randolph G. Flood is currently the Co-Founding Board Member of the Green Jobs Alliance; a national nonprofit partnership of Labor and management; educational institutions and workforce investment boards; veterans’ groups and environmental organizations; community-based organizations and local governments that form the workforce training infrastructure to provide education, training and green jobs placement to American workers.
+From 2008 to 2016, Mr. Flood was the founder of the Green Jobs Alliance; a national nonprofit partnership of Labor and management; educational institutions and workforce investment boards; veterans’ groups and environmental organizations; community-based organizations and local governments that provided education, training and green jobs placement to American workers.

 Graduating from Shepherd College (now University) Mr. Flood began his career by serving on the staff of the United States Senate Committee on Environment and Public Works, chaired by Senator Jennings Randolph (D) of West Virginia, during the “Environmental Decade of the 1970’s” when most of our comprehensive environmental laws were enacted.
 Later, he served as a Legislative Advisor to Senator Harry F. Byrd, Jr. (I) of Virginia.

-A well-known Virginia political analyst with a keen insight into national affairs, Mr. Flood was the founder, first chairman and president of the Virginia Chapter of the Democratic Leadership Council (1992-1995), which began as a state affiliate of the then "New Democrat" think tank for the Clinton-Gore Administration; the only chapter in the Nation that consisted of one-third Democrats, one-third moderate Republicans and one-third Independents in its membership.
+A well-known Virginia political analyst with a keen insight into national affairs, Mr. Flood was founder and chairman of the Virginia Chapter of the Democratic Leadership Council during the Clinton-Gore Administration; the only chapter in the Nation that consisted of one-third Democrats, one-third moderate Republicans and one-third Independents in its membership.

 A.J.
 Andreas Ringl, Ph.D.